My-UofE/ECM1410-Workshop-09-Instructions/README.md

 BufferedWriter out = new BufferedWriter(new FileWriter(filename));
 out.write( "Hello World" );
 ```

-**UPDATE Friday 13th March** Updated to clarify how to handle exceptions

 Your method should throw any IOError that results from the operation i.e.